Only Anecdotal

 Likewise, you may have been on the other side of similar interaction, as a professional.
 And in this case, I admire your compassion and commitment, and the balancing act you maintain day after day.

-In August 2014, I changed jobs, and now am the Consular Officer at the Consulate General of Canada in Boston.
-Moving into the diplomatic world brings my past life in languages back around, but I am still engaged in what my supervisor first described to me as “social services for Canadians in the United States”.
-We see similar situations, more of them, actually.
+In 2014, I changed jobs, and worked for a couple of years as the Consular Officer at the Consulate General of Canada in Boston.
+Moving into the diplomatic world brought my past life in languages back around, but I remained engaged in what my supervisor first described to me as “social services for Canadians in the United States”.
+We saw similar situations, more of them, actually.
 It is always a question of boundaries, and how to cross them.

 Written by Only Anecdotal